scheedalla/SUB-Coral/README.md

 Install grunt: http://gruntjs.com/getting-started

 <b>STEP 2</b>

+<b>IMPORTANT</b>:  You can choose either the hosted or local methods for Mongo and Elasticsearch.
+You can mix and match if you prefer.

 <b>Option A: Hosted Services</b>

 There are several config files located in the config directory.
 They contain connection strings to hosted instances of ElasticSearch and MongoDB.<br>